blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_intro.md

 The diagonal line represents where districts would fall on this scatter-plot if the two models agreed precisely.
-In districts to the left of the line, our demographic model thinks the D vote share is higher than historical results, and to the right of the line, we think it’s lower than the historical model predicts.
+In districts to the left of the line, our demographic model thinks the D vote share is higher than historical results, and to the right of the line, we think it’s lower than the historical model predicts[^old].

+[^old]: We’ve also done this modeling for the old districts and compared that result to the actual 2020 election results.
+See [here][oldDistricts].

 NB: For this and all scatter charts to follow, you can pan & zoom by dragging with the mouse or moving the scroll wheel.
 To reset the chart,